oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/custom-images.md

 In the [Model in Image]({{< relref "/userguide/managing-domains/model-in-image/_index.md" >}}) documentation, you will see a reference to a "base" or `--fromImage` image.
-You should use an image with the recommended patches installed as this base image, where this image could be an OCR image or a custom image.
+You should use an image with the recommended security patches installed as this base image, where this image could be an OCR image or a custom image.

 See [Obtain images from the Oracle Container Registry]({{< relref "/userguide/base-images/ocr-images#obtain-images-from-the-oracle-container-registry" >}}) or